LLC PACKAGE: Single-Member LLCs, $350 total

 - DOES NOT include optional IRS corporate election, EIN filing, Ca. FTB minimum tax filing, or local FBN or business license filings.

-- All work, including consultations and drafting of documents, is performed by the firm's business formation lawyer.
+- All work, including consultations, and drafting and filing of documents, is performed by the firm's business formation lawyer.

 OVERVIEW OF LIMITED LIABILITY COMPANIES